What makes a Hollywood movie great?

 1. Start with the Flavor Scene

 In David Freeman’s Screenwriting Seminar, he specifies sixteen ways to make the first three pages of a script “kick ass.”
 If they don’t, producers don’t read the rest of the script.
 If they don’t read it, they don’t buy it and they don’t make your movie.
 Good movies often open with a “flavor scene,” grabbing attention and positioning the audience for what is to come.
-Relate the first three pages of a movie script to the first thirty seconds of your speech.
-Your flavor scene doesn’t necessarily have to lead where the audience expects it to, but it should make an impact and it must tie into what follows.
+Relate the first three pages of a movie script to the first thirty seconds to three minutes of your speech.
+Your flavor scene doesn’t necessarily have to lead where the audience expects it to.
+The opening invites us into the story and foreshadows what is to follow.

 2. Use Scene Changes

 Early in each movie, the hero commits to some course of action.
-If we look at a couple of classics, Rocky Balboa agrees to fight Apollo Creed in Rocky.
+If we look at a couple of classics that were memorable to me, Rocky Balboa agrees to fight Apollo Creed in Rocky IV.
 Elle Woods of Legally Blonde resolves to go to Harvard.
 The sooner this happens, the sooner the audience gets emotionally involved.
 Next, the lead character licks one challenge and runs smack into another.
 This involves scene changes.
-The movie literally moves from point to point, maintaining interest by changing settings, focal points, emotions, and energy levels.
+The movie moves from point to point, maintaining interest by changing settings, focal points, emotions, and energy levels.
 The biggest enemy of a speaker, no matter how good, is “sameness” or lack of variety.
 Each time you move from story to story or example to example, this is a scene change.
 Use variety to keep your audience interested.
 Sadly, I’ve watched intelligent, dynamic, articulate speakers go down in flames because the same energy level was used throughout.
 Their “scenes” never changed.

 3. How to Tell Hollywood Stories